domohuhn/units/README.md

 make install
 ```

-Currently, the library compiles at least with gcc 7.4 and Visual Studio 19 (however, the overload to divide a std::chrono duration by a quantity had to be disabled).
+Currently, the library compiles at least with gcc 7.4 and Visual Studio 19.

 ## Using the library